 Drs.
-Jack Campi and Joe Campi utilize Intraoral Camera technology that helps enhance your understanding of your diagnosis.
+Jack Campi, Joe Campi, Greg Campi, Jeffrey Milone and Paul Galante utilize Intraoral Camera technology that helps enhance your understanding of your diagnosis.
 An Intraoral Camera is a very small camera – in some cases, just a few millimeters long.
 An Intraoral Camera allows our practice to view clear, precise images of your mouth, teeth, and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!

 Intraoral cameras also enable our practice to save your images on our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.